Elk Grove SSDI Attorney

 What Kind of Disability Makes You Eligible to File a Disability Claim?

-As with any government aid program, there are certain guidelines that determine whether you qualify for assistance.
+As with any government aid program, there are certain guidelines that determine whether you are eligible for assistance.
 When Social Security is determining if your disability claim will be accepted, they must first decide if you meet the qualifying rules.
 For your disability to potentially qualify for benefits, you must:

 One potentially difficult aspect of the rules surrounding Social Security benefits is that the mental or physical condition must be defined or diagnosed by a medical professional.
 It is key to not only have a competent disability lawyer but to work with your doctor or other health professionals to make sure you have the paperwork and records that Social Security demands.